Table of contents

 Bottom Line

 I recommend Adalo for businesses that need a cost-effective, B2C app builder.
-However, companies seeking enterprise-level scalability may find its performance and customization options too limited for long-term growth and should look elsewhere.
+However, companies seeking enterprise-level scalability may find its performance and customization options too limited for long-term growth and should consider Bubble.

 3. Glide: Best for Aesthetic Apps